Guneev9/myBlog/content/post/state/index.md

 ```
 ## Data Tokenization

-Word Tokenizer is used to divides a string into substrings by splitting on the specified string (currently nltk.tokenize.treebank.TreebankWordTokenizer along with nltk.tokenize.punkt.PunktSentenceTokenizer for the specified language).
+We use word tokenizer to divide a string into substrings by splitting on the specified string.

 ```{python}
 def Tokenize_Corpus(Words):